CNN cited the American Immigration Council's recent report ...

 The LAC urges the courts to find, consistent with the definition of the term “admitted” in the INA, that the bar to eligibility for a waiver under INA § 212(h), which applies to certain noncitizens who have been “admitted to the United States as an alien lawfully admitted for permanent residence,” refers only to noncitizens who were admitted in LPR status at a port of entry, as distinct from those who adjusted to LPR status post-entry.
-To date, the Third, Fourth, Fifth, Seventh, Ninth, and Eleventh Circuits agree with this interpretation, while the Eighth Circuit stands alone in disagreeing.
-A Petition for Rehearing and Rehearing en Banc is pending in the Eighth Circuit.
-The issue also is pending in the Second and Sixth Circuits.
+To date, the Second, Third, Fourth, Fifth, Sixth, Seventh, Ninth, and Eleventh Circuits agree with this interpretation, while the Eighth Circuit stands alone in disagreeing.
+The issue also is pending in the Tenth Circuit.

 Hanif v.
 Attorney General, No. 11-2643 (3d Cir. amicus brief submitted Sept.
 19, 2011).
 The Council participated in oral argument on April 11.
 2012.
 The court issued a precedent decision on April 11, 2011, adopting the interpretation urged by the Council.
 Read our statement.

 Mendoza Leiba v.
 Holder, No. 11-1845 (4th Cir. amicus brief submitted Dec.
 7, 2011).
 The LAC participated in oral argument on September 20, 2012.
 In a precedent decision, the court reversed the agency, instead interpreting the statute as urged by the LAC.
 Read our statement.

 Papazoglou v.
 Holder, No. 12-2372 (7th Cir.
 Amicus brief submitted Aug.
 15, 2012).
 The National Immigrant Justice Center joined the LAC on this amicus brief.
 The court followed the lead of all other circuits, reversing the agency and limiting the bar to those admitted as an LPR at a port of entry.
 Read our statement.